Bernardo Huberman

-Bernardo Huberman is a Fellow and vice president of the Next-Gen Systems Team at CableLabs.
-He is also a Consulting Professor in the Department of Applied Physics and the Symbolic System Program at Stanford University.
-He received his Ph.D. in Physics from the University of Pennsylvania.
+Bernardo Huberman is a fellow and vice president of the Next-Gen Systems Team at CableLabs.
+He is also a consulting professor in the Department of Applied Physics and the Symbolic System Program at Stanford University.

 Early life and work

-Originally from Argentina, Huberman received his MS at the University of Buenos Aires, Argentina in 1966.
-He received his PhD in Physics from the University of Pennsylvania in 1971.
-He is the father of Neuroscientist Andrew Huberman.
-He has worked as a visiting scientist at the Institut Laue-Langevin in Grenoble, France and Institute of Theoretical Physics, Hebrew University of Jerusalem, Israel.
-He was also a Visiting Professor at the University of Paris, the École Normale Supérieure, in Paris, France, the Niels Bohr Institute in Copenhagen, Denmark, and the European School of Business, INSEAD in France.
-He served as a Trustee and Secretary at the Aspen Center for Physics between 1980–1983.
+Originally from Argentina, Huberman received his MS at the University of Buenos Aires, Argentina, in 1966.
+He received his PhD in physics from the University of Pennsylvania in 1971.
+He is the father of neuroscientist Andrew Huberman.
+He has worked as a visiting scientist at the Institut Laue-Langevin in Grenoble, France, and the Institute of Theoretical Physics, Hebrew University of Jerusalem.
+He was also a visiting professor at the University of Paris, the École Normale Supérieure, in Paris, France, the Niels Bohr Institute in Copenhagen, Denmark, and the European School of Business, INSEAD, in France.
+He served as a trustee and secretary at the Aspen Center for Physics between 1980 and 1983.

 Huberman originally worked in condensed matter physics, ranging from superionic conductors to two-dimensional superfluids, and made contributions to the theory of critical phenomena in low-dimensional systems.
 He was one of the discoverers of chaos in a number of physical systems, and also established a number of universal properties in nonlinear dynamical systems.
 His research into the dynamics of complex structures led to the discovery of ultradiffusion in hierarchical systems.